opencog/opencog/opencog/python/graph_description/README.md

 ======================================

-Transforms an OpenCog subhypergraph into a directed graph and returns its representation in the DOT graph description language.
+Transforms an OpenCog subhypergraph into a directed graph and returns its representation in the DOT textual graph description language.

 ### Prerequisites